BestPickZone

 Skip this if: Skip this if your teenager is happy and socially integrated — Holden resonates most with alienated readers.

-What is the best book for high school students?
+What is the best book here for a teenager choosing their own read?